 For example, many professionals now use AI to generate a rough draft of a document and then refine it themselves.
 This approach can significantly reduce the time required to move from an initial idea to a finished piece of work.

-If you're interested in real examples of how professionals apply these tools, How Normal People Are Actually Using AI at Work provides several practical cases.
+If you're interested in practical workplace examples, see 👉 How Normal People Are Actually Using AI at Work.

 One of the most valuable uses of AI is helping professionals produce early drafts.